 If the world around us has a high level of trust in Sweden, it improves the conditions for trade, investment, tourism and cultural exchange.
 It also makes it easier to attract international talent and contribute to global sustainable development.

 Partnerships and meetings

-We bring to life the narrative about contemporary Sweden – the society that has produced numerous Swedish successes in the fields of innovation, sustainability and creativity.
+We bring to life the narrative about contemporary Sweden and its numerous achievements in the fields of innovation, sustainability and creativity.

-Another area of work involves developing cooperation around the Baltic Sea and Eastern Europe.
-Robust, long-term partnerships improve the chances of achieving sustainable development.
+Another area of work involves developing cooperation around the Baltic Sea and Eastern Partnership countries.
+Robust, long-term partnerships improve the chances of achieving sustainable development in the region.

 We present Sweden as a good country to live in, in order to attract students, researchers and talents.

 The Swedish Institute’s core activities involve: Analysing how foreign target groups perceive Sweden, and how this affects opportunities for Swedish actors abroad.Providing expert support to both private and public actors wishing to communicate the image of Sweden and Swedish skills.